-Interesting times have come upon Slovakia: while the mass gatherings remembering that it has been a year since the murder of investigative journalist Ján Kuciak still chanted slogans protesting against the rule of the SMER-SD party (social democrats in name only, in reality your garden variety populists with a conservative bent), they only served as a sad punctuation of the fact nothing really happened apart from the resignation of the then-PM.
-Robert Fico, apparently finding himself without anything to do, decided that ruling the country should be followed up by being appointed a judge of the Constitutional Court after having brilliantly convinced the Parliament that 13,5 is, in fact, more than 15 when it comes to the required number of years spent working as lawyer.
-Almost immediately afterward, the genius mathematician’s judicial career was nipped in the bud by the current President, who – not unreasonably – pointed out that the function has a moral dimension and a man forced to resign over mass public protests concerning the process of investigating a murder might not be the best candidate for a judge.
-Fico responded by having his party boycott the nominations of all the other candidates, leaving the Constitutional court effectively paralyzed as the four remaining judges is a number insufficient to reach a verdict in most issues.
-Which might pose some problems as the Slovaks are about to elect a new President and the Constitution’s wording regarding the amount of votes required to win the first round is unclear.
-And the only one with the authority to re-interpret that is, you guessed it, the Constitutional Court, currently lacking the manpower do anything about the mess thanks to a vengeful ex-PM.
+Interesting times have come upon Slovakia: while the mass gatherings marking one year since the murder of investigative journalist Ján Kuciak still chanted slogans protesting against the rule of the SMER-SD party (social democrats in name only, in reality your garden variety populists with a conservative bent), they only served as a sad punctuation of the fact that nothing really happened apart from the resignation of the then-PM.
+Robert Fico, apparently finding himself with nothing to do, decided that ruling the country should be followed up by being appointed a judge of the Constitutional Court, after having brilliantly convinced the Parliament that 13,5 is, in fact, more than 15 when it comes to the required number of years spent working as a lawyer.
+Almost immediately afterwards, the genius mathematician’s judicial career was nipped in the bud by the current President, who – not unreasonably – pointed out that the function has a moral dimension and a man forced to resign amidst mass public protests concerning the process of investigating a murder, might not be the best candidate for a judge.
+Fico responded by having his party boycott the nominations of all the other candidates, leaving the Constitutional court effectively paralysed as the four remaining judges is a number insufficient to reach a verdict on most issues.
+This might pose some problems, as the Slovaks are about to elect a new President and the Constitution’s wording regarding the amount of votes required to win the first round is unclear.
+And the only one with the authority to re-interpret that is, you guessed it, the Constitutional Court, currently lacking the manpower do anything about the mess, thanks to a vengeful ex-PM.
 Interesting times, interesting times.

 Flavors of disaster